Frequently Asked Questions

 Surgical Technology Updates

-The Surgical Technology Program is accepting applications for Fall 2020 program start.
+The Fall 2020 Surgical Technology class has been filled.
+The program is currently accepting applications for Spring 2021 admission.
+Cohorts are filled on a first come first serve basis by date of application.
 For more information, visit the Application Process page.Read more